angular/angular/aio/content/guide/what-is-angular.md

 <code-example path="what-is-angular/src/app/logger.service.ts"></code-example>

 Next, the `hello-world-di.component.ts` file defines an Angular component.
 This component contains a button that uses the `writeCount` function of the Logger class.
-To access that function, the `Logger` service is injected into the `HelloWorldDI` class by adding `private logger: Logger` to the constructor.
+To access that function, the `Logger` service is injected into the `HelloWorldDependencyInjectionComponent` class by adding `private logger: Logger` to the constructor.

 <code-example path="what-is-angular/src/app/hello-world-di/hello-world-di.component.ts"></code-example>